 UND leases office space to the UND Foundation at a cost of \$1 per year and provides some administrative services, computer services, utilities and maintenance at no cost as a partial in-kind reimbursement for services rendered by the Foundation.
 Lease on the office, dated November 1, 1979, has a term of four years remaining.
-At June 30, 2005, due to timing of receipts and payments, the UND Foundation recorded a payable of \$3,690 to UND, which was paid in full in July.
+At June 30, 2006, due to timing of receipts and payments, the UND Foundation recorded a payable of \$368,517 to UND.

-NOTE 11 - FINANCIAL INSTRUMENTS WITH OFF-BALANCE-SHEET RISK
+NOTE 12 - FINANCIAL INSTRUMENTS WITH OFF-BALANCE-SHEET RISK